Sustainability Governance

 Sustainability at Implenia

 As one of Implenia’s five corporate values, sustainability has been firmly anchored in our corporate culture since 2009.
-We always try to think about sustainability holistically and take a lead in all its aspects – environmental, financial and social.
+We always try to think about sustainability holistically and take a lead in three aspects – environmental, social and financial.

 Content